 Saudi Arabia, an Islamic absolute monarchy, has enjoyed extremely close relations with the United States, a constitutional republic.
-This relationship highlights the gross hypocrisy of US foreign policy: fundamentalism and dictatorship in the Arab world is only condemned when it comes garbed in anti-Americanism.
-In fact, Saudi Arabia makes Iran—the target of sanctions and regime change by the US for over 30 years—look relatively progressive.
+This relationship highlights the gross hypocrisy of US foreign policy: fundamentalism and dictatorship in the Arab world are only condemned when they come garbed in anti-Americanism.
+In fact, Saudi Arabia makes Iran—the regular target of sanctions and regime change by the US—look relatively progressive.

 Contradictions run deep in Saudi Arabia.
-Attempts at domestic reform have been confronted with state-sponsored extremist preachers—in fact, Saudi kings have on occasion used their power to protect “progressives” from harsh Saudi judges.
-While in the foreign policy realm, uneven state support of confrontational policies concerning Iran have been coupled with attempts to moderate US belligerence in Iraq and Palestine.
+Attempts at domestic reform have been confronted with state-sponsored extremist preachers—in fact, Saudi kings have, on occasion, used their power to protect “progressives” from harsh Saudi judges.
+While in the foreign policy realm, state support of confrontational policies concerning Iran have been coupled with attempts to moderate belligerence in Palestine.

 The following quiz is an attempt to supplement the rather shallow coverage of Saudi Arabia provided in the mainstream media.

--Saudi Arabia.
-In 2008, Saudi Arabia celebrated “the seventy-fifth anniversary of U.S.-Saudi diplomatic relations, which had started with the signing of [an] oil contract in 1933.”
+-In 2008, Saudi Arabia celebrated “the seventy-fifth anniversary of US-Saudi diplomatic relations, which had started with the signing of [an] oil contract in 1933.”
 President Bush attended the celebration—flying to the Kingdom after attending celebrations in Jerusalem to mark Israel’s sixty years of existence since 1948.
 “Abdullah took some delight in the comparative longevity of the two anniversaries, cupping his palms open in front of him, as if weighing the relative poundage of sixty or seventy-five years of friendship in the scales.”
-(Robert Lacey; Inside The Kingdom: Kings, Clerics, Modernists, Terrorists, and the Struggle for Saudi Arabia; Viking; Toronto: 2009; p.
-301.)
+(Robert Lacey, Inside The Kingdom: Kings, Clerics, Modernists, Terrorists, and the Struggle for Saudi Arabia, Viking, Toronto: 2009, 301.
+Hereinafter, “Lacey 2009.”)

 -“In May 1933, Ibn Saud granted Standard Oil of California an enormous petroleum concession for less than $200,000 [a great bargain]…Later, in the early 1940s, the California-Arabian Standard Oil Company (a consortium that became known in 1944 as the Arabian American Oil Company, or Aramco) convinced President Roosevelt to help the king by including the kingdom in the lend-lease aid program.”
-(Juan Cole; Engaging The Muslim World; Palgrave Macmillan; New York: 2009; p.
-86.)
+(Juan Cole, Engaging The Muslim World, Palgrave Macmillan, New York: 2009, 86.
+Hereinafter, “Cole 2009.”)

--After the U.N.
-Partition Resolution in 1947, which the US supported, Ibn Saud stated “that ‘although the other Arab states may bring pressure to bear on me I do not anticipate that a situation will arise whereby I shall be drawn into conflict with friendly Western powers over this question.’
-In fact Ibn Saud not only did not cancel U.S. oil concessions but in late 1949 he even allowed these oil companies to expand their operations.” (“Dependent as he was on U.S. oil royalties for 90 percent of his kingdom’s revenues, Ibn Saud was not about to sacrifice his” relationship with America on a vote that supported a Jewish state.)
-(Norman G. Finkelstein, Knowing Too Much: Why the American Jewish Romance with Israel Is Coming to an End, OR Books, New York: 2012, 55.)
+-After the UN Partition Resolution in 1947, which the US supported, Ibn Saud stated “that ‘although the other Arab states may bring pressure to bear on me I do not anticipate that a situation will arise whereby I shall be drawn into conflict with friendly Western powers over this question.’
+In fact Ibn Saud not only did not cancel US oil concessions but in late 1949 he even allowed these oil companies to expand their operations.” (“Dependent as he was on US oil royalties for 90 percent of his kingdom’s revenues, Ibn Saud was not about to sacrifice his” relationship with America on a vote that supported a Jewish state.)
+(Norman G. Finkelstein, Knowing Too Much: Why the American Jewish Romance with Israel Is Coming to an End, OR Books, New York: 2012, 55.
+Hereinafter, “Finkelstein 2012.”)

 -“[O]il is not the whole story [of US interest in Saudi Arabia]: Saudi Arabia is also important because of its strategic location.
 Lend-Lease was extended to the nation in 1943 in exchange for permission to build and utilize an air force base in Dhahran.
 The location of this base later made it a useful tool for the Americans during the cold war.…The official relationship was launched at the highest level in the most dramatic of circumstances: at President’s Franklin Roosevelt’s post-Yalta meeting with Ibn Saud.…[W]ildly different notions of how the world worked…[did not] get in the way of the main bilateral issue: Saudi oil supply and American security guarantees for the kingdom.”
-(Stephen P. Cohen; Beyond America’s Grasp: A Century of Failed Diplomacy in the Middle East; Farrar, Straus and Giroux; New York: 2009; pp. 94-95.)
+(Stephen P. Cohen, Beyond America’s Grasp: A Century of Failed Diplomacy in the Middle East, Farrar, Straus and Giroux, New York: 2009, 94-5.)

 2. Who stated the following in 1945?
 “I’m sorry, gentlemen, but I have to answer to hundreds of thousands who are anxious for the success of Zionism.
 I do not have hundreds of thousands of Arabs among my constituents.”

--The above quote was stated by Truman at a “meeting in Washington with William Eddy, the U.S. chief of mission in Saudi Arabia, and with other U.S. diplomats to the major Arab countries.
+-The quote was stated by US President Harry Truman (1945-53) at a “meeting in Washington with William Eddy, the US chief of mission in Saudi Arabia, and with other US diplomats to the major Arab countries.
 There had been widespread anger in the Arab world at the favor that America was showing toward the Zionist effort to create a Jewish state in Palestine, and the diplomats had been assembled to explain the reasons for Arab opposition.
 But nothing he heard appeared to change Truman’s mind.”

 America was “the ‘far Satan,’ in Osama’s eyes, because it was the patron and supporter of the Al-Saud, the ‘near Satan’ that was the ultimate target.”
-Few Americans “could see that it was through the selection of contradictory friends [i.e. Islamic extremists in Afghanistan and allying with the House of Saud while also supporting Israel at the expense of Arabs] that their successive governments had picked themselves this lethal foe.”
-(Robert Lacey; Inside The Kingdom: Kings, Clerics, Modernists, Terrorists, and the Struggle for Saudi Arabia; Viking; Toronto: 2009; pp. 216-7 and 228.)
+Few Americans “could see that it was through the selection of contradictory friends [– Islamic extremists in Afghanistan and allying with the House of Saud while also supporting Israel at the expense of Arabs –] that their successive governments had picked themselves this lethal foe.”
+(Lacey 2009, 216-7, 228)

--Incontestably Truman “coveted the Jewish vote as well as Jewish financial support–both of which were regarded as vital for a Democratic presidential aspirant–and U.S. diplomatic backing for the Zionist movement appeared to be the quid pro quo for securing them.” (“Truman credited Jewish financial backer Abe Feinberg with making possible the ‘whistle-stop’ tour that clinched his 1948 electoral victory.”)
-(Norman G. Finkelstein, Knowing Too Much: Why the American Jewish Romance with Israel Is Coming to an End, OR Books, New York: 2012, 54, 370.)
+-Truman “coveted the Jewish vote as well as Jewish financial support–both of which were regarded as vital for a Democratic presidential aspirant–and US diplomatic backing for the Zionist movement appeared to be the quid pro quo for securing them.” (“Truman credited Jewish financial backer Abe Feinberg with making possible the ‘whistle-stop’ tour that clinched his 1948 electoral victory.”)
+(Finkelstein 2012, 54, 370)

--The culmination of one-sided U.S. support for Israel was the Bush Jr. administration.
+The culmination of one-sided US support for Israel was the George W. Bush administration.
 One of its earliest and most warmly welcomed guests was Ariel Sharon, the hardline enforcer of Greater Israel.

 3. What was Saudi Arabia’s military expenditures for 2009 (in US dollars)?
-What was Israel’s?
+Israel’s?

 4. Why, despite spending billions on military equipment, is the Saudi state unable to defend itself?

--“Relatively small in number, in order to minimize the domestic risk of a republican coup d’état of the kind that brought down monarchies in Egypt, Iraq, and Libya, it [the Saudi military] is impressively armed with equipment bought at prohibitive prices in what has proved to be a bonanza for Western cannon merchants.
-Thus, for a population four times the size of that of neighboring Jordan, the Saudi kingdom has barely twice as many personnel in its armed forces, but it spends thirty-three times what the Hashemite kingdom spends on its own military budget.…Much of Riyadh’s most advanced weaponry is ‘pre-positioned’ so as to be available for eventual use by U.S. troops…It is an open secret that the huge airport at Jeddah is not designed merely for the transit of pilgrims to Mecca.”
-(Gilbert Achcar; Eastern Cauldron: Islam, Afghanistan, Palestine, and Iraq in a Marxist Mirror; Monthly Review Press; New York: 2004; pp. 71-72.)
+-“Relatively small in number, in order to minimize the domestic risk of a republican coup d’état of the kind that brought down monarchies in Egypt, Iraq, and Libya, [the Saudi military] is impressively armed with equipment bought at prohibitive prices in what has proved to be a bonanza for Western cannon merchants.
+Thus, for a population four times the size of that of neighboring Jordan, the Saudi kingdom has barely twice as many personnel in its armed forces, but it spends thirty-three times what the Hashemite kingdom spends on its own military budget.…Much of Riyadh’s most advanced weaponry is ‘pre-positioned’ so as to be available for eventual use by US troops…It is an open secret that the huge airport at Jeddah is not designed merely for the transit of pilgrims to Mecca.”
+(Gilbert Achcar, Eastern Cauldron: Islam, Afghanistan, Palestine, and Iraq in a Marxist Mirror, Monthly Review Press, New York: 2004, 71-2.
+Hereinafter, “Achcar 2004.”)

 -“The original function of the [Saudi National] Guard was to enlist the loyalty of the tribes to protect the royal family against any threat…The Guard was founded at a time of suspected military coups, so its first bases were sited close to Riyadh and the major cities.
 The idea was that the Guard could block hostile forces coming from the more distant army and air force bases on the borders.
 Its anti-aircraft weapons were designed to shoot down Saudi fighter planes.
 Its antitank rockets had to be good enough to take on the Saudi Army.”
-(Robert Lacey; Inside The Kingdom: Kings, Clerics, Modernists, Terrorists, and the Struggle for Saudi Arabia; Viking; Toronto: 2009; p.
-184.)
+(Lacey 2009, 184)

 -Note that the respective populations of Israel and Saudi Arabia are 7.6 million (75% are Jewish) and 25.7 million (including 5.6 non-nationals).
 Therefore, Saudi Arabia has the population to more than match Israel’s military.